-Our choice would be Lima Cotton Lawn.
-A cotton fabric with a great handle.
+- Lima Cotton Lawn: A cotton fabric with a great handle.
 It has a tight weave which keeps heat in well, but is very lightweight and breathable, making it great for all-season baby clothes.
 It is a 100% natural cotton base, with a poly blend face giving you the sensitivity of a natural fabric, with the easy care of a poly one.
 This can be washed on a standard 30° cycle and tumble dried on low heat.

 Definitely in older children, but also a consideration in infants and younger children too, is freedom of movement.
 These early stages of life are important – learning to roll over, lift your head, crawl, walk and so much more.
 Baby clothes need to allow this movement and not be restrictive, otherwise it may stunt this all important development.

 For this we would recommend: Stretch Fabrics.
 These are often knitted, and will allow stretch when the baby moves, and then bounce back to its original form when relaxed.

 - Soft Fashion Jersey: Although this is a man-made fabric, it has amazing qualities that hit all of our other requirements.
 Super-soft (so much so that it’s in the name) and amazingly stretchy, this textile acts a second skin – perfect for making sure that free movement is granted without baby being nude.
 Offering ultimate comfort, this is a breathable, durable, easy care fabric.